Art & Design

 Welcome to Art and Design at Richmond Hill Primary Academy

-Art, craft and design embody some of the highest forms of human creativity.
+At Richmond Hill, we aim to deliver a curriculum that enables children to develop and deepen their skills and knowledge.
+Art and design expresses some of the highest forms of human creativity.
 A high-quality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment invent and create their own works of art, craft and design.
 As pupils progress, they should be able to think critically and develop a more rigorous understanding of art and design.
 They should also know how art and design both reflect and shapes history, and contribute to the culture, creativity and wealth of nations.

 Art and design is concerned with the way we respond to, understand, interpret and shape our world through our senses and emotions.
 Taking part in art and design allows us to investigate what we see; to make visual responses; to interpret; to discriminate and reach decisions.
 Art and design has its own language based upon the visual elements.